fperez/agu-nnow-evaluation/nnow-audit.md

 Importantly, this does _not_ mean that the entire end-to-end toolchain used in commercial publishing was meant to be open sourced.
 That was never part of the scope of the _Notebooks Now!_ effort, and I recognize that AGU, Curvenote and their partners may have developed proprietary tools as part of their publishing activities, and that these will continue to exist.

-My focus was only on ensuring that **scientists could have a clean field for creating notebook-based publications wtihout any proprietary bottlenecks, and that for anyone wanting to work on the publishing side of the problem, the playing field would be open and fair**.
-Obviously such efforts may require publishing competitors to adapt their existing systems to these new formats or build new tools, I simply looked for any artificial barriers that would hinder such open competition in the marketplace.
+My focus was only on ensuring that **scientists could have a clean field for creating notebook-based publications without any proprietary bottlenecks, and that for anyone wanting to work on the publishing side of the problem, the playing field would be open and fair**.
+Obviously such efforts may require publishing competitors to adapt their existing systems to these new formats or build new tools.
+I only looked for any artificial barriers that would hinder such open competition in the marketplace.

-# Outline of the publishing workflow
+# The publishing workflow

 ```{figure} nbpub-outline.png
 :label: fig:workflow